jnel-221/whatever-the-weather/README.md

 ## Description

-An application for viewing current weather and a five-day-forecast for any city in the world!
+Planning for the weather has never been easier!
+Whether the user needs a quick look at today's weather in their location, or needs the weather and forecast to aid in future travels, Weather Dashboard provides an add-free and accurate snap-shot of the weather for any city in the world.

 ## Resources and Functionality